 Why Scales May Not Be Accurate

 Electronic scales may suffer malfunction in the circuitry over time that can cause loss of accuracy.
 Even new scales may become inaccurate in certain conditions especially in extreme temperatures.
-For this reason, the most accurate scales will have high temperature stability.
+For this reason, the most accurate scales will have high-temperature stability.

 Additionally, new scales may lose accuracy in rough conditions especially when equipment is subject to vibration and jarring.
-In outdoor, industrial and similar environments, it is necessary to clean weighing equipment to maintain accuracy especially for high precision work.
+In outdoor, industrial and similar environments, it is necessary to clean weighing equipment to maintain accuracy, especially for high precision work.

-How to Test a Scale
+How To Test A Scale

 The scale must be on a flat and level surface for testing.
 Start by setting the scale so that it reads zero.
 For manual scales, you may need to turn a wheel or screw that adjusts the reading.
-Once the equipment reads zero, place the object with known weight on the scale.
+Once the equipment reads zero, place the object with a known weight on the scale.